d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 When performing $1\times 1$ convolution,
 the above function is equivalent to the previously implemented cross-correlation function `corr2d_multi_in_out`.
-Let's check this with some reference data.
+Let us check this with some reference data.

 ```{.python .input  n=7}
 X = np.random.uniform(size=(3, 3, 3))